Deji69/Croupier/README.md

 <img src="./images/croupier-ingame-sapienza-editspin.jpg" title="The external window." width="47%">

+### Mission Randomisation

+You can configure your desired pool of missions and have Croupier generate a spin for one at random.
+Your chosen map pool will persist between game sessions.

 ### Configurable Rulesets

 Built-in support for the following Roulette Rivals tournaments rulesets: **RRWC2023**, **RR12**, **RR11**.
 Also supports **custom** rulesets.

 Spins are generated to comply with the chosen ruleset, preventing unwanted kill conditions or ones that are known to be impossible, unbalanced or bugged.
+You can expand and customise the amount of possible spins by configuring your own ruleset.

 _WIP feature, more options are being added._

 ### Stream Friendly

-External window displays the spins with images and is perfect for window capturing in OBS (use #000000 colour key with similarity and smoothness set to 1).
+External window displays the spins with images and is perfect for window capturing in recording/streaming software like OBS (use #000000 colour key with similarity and smoothness set to 1).

 <img src="./images/croupier-stream-overlay.png" title="Stream overlay in OBS." width="47%">